knoveleng/mod-evaluate/README.md

 # Mixture of Distributions - Evaluation

-This repository contains the code and evaluation scripts for the paper: **MoD: A Distribution-Based Approach for Merging Large Language Models**.
+This repository contains the code and evaluation scripts for the paper [MoD: A Distribution-Based Approach for Merging Large Language Models](https://arxiv.org/abs/2411.00406).

 ![Comparision](assets/comparision.png)